-Spontaneous emission spectrum of a two-level atom became already a textbook subject in quantum optics, see for instance \cite{MScully}.
-Here the characteristic three-peak spectrum emerges in an elegant way as a result of application of the quantum regression theorem.
-The latter allows us to express the two-time correlation function in terms of one-time correlation functions and thereby significantly simplifies the calculation procedure.

-Spontaneous emission spectra of coherently driven three and more level atoms were the subject of interest in numerous papers, see for instance \cite{LMnarducci}.
-Again, the quantum regression theorem is of great help.
-However, even in the case of three levels the calculation procedure quickly becomes cumbersome and requires numerical analysis on the final stage.
-Details can be found in the original paper \cite{LMnarducci}.
+In the case of three levels the calculation procedure quickly becomes cumbersome and requires numerical analysis on the final stage\cite{LMnarducci}.
 In our case the system is driven by an incoherent field that makes the situation a little simpler.
 Furthermore, applying the so far discussed approximations and simplifications, we can make the problem even analytically tractable with transparent final result.
 We even bypass the direct application of the quantum regression theorem.

 First, we take the definition of the spectrum (valid for stationary processes) as the Fourier transform of the autocorrelation function of the second order of the scattered electric field: \be S(\omega)=\frac{1}{\pi}Re \int^{\infty}_{0}d\tau e^{-i\omega\tau} \bra E^{-}(r,t)\cdot E^{+}(r,t+\tau)\ket \ee